UPDATE: the FBI is seeking potential victims of Bitconnect, so if you invested in Bitconnect, you can complete a brief questionnaire.

 In this article we will look at all main Bitconnect promoters as well as critics, because community should know its heroes.

-For those, who missed out the show: Bitconnect is a Ponzi scheme that started in 2016 presumably in South-East Asia and collapsed in January 2018.
-Around 1.5 million people across the world lost their money (sometimes life savings).
-Bitconnect was very shady from the start and it was constantly called as a scam since June (8 months ago) or even earlier.
+For those, who missed out the show: Bitconnect was a Ponzi scheme that started in 2016 presumably in South-East Asia and collapsed in January 2018.
+Around 1.5 million people across the world lost their money (sometimes life savings) after the collapse.
+Bitconnect was very shady from the start and it was constantly called out as a scam since June (8 months ago) or even earlier.

-In August 2017 (6 months ago) community already knew that Bitconnect had an anonymous owner, a fake company address in UK, a fake picture of an office space in Indonesia and its development director Yuris Praseta (Indonesian hypnotist) previously promoted Ponzi scheme scams (archive) like OneCoin/OneLife, which threatened all critics with litigations.
+In August 2017 (6 months ago) community already knew that Bitconnect had an anonymous owner, a fake company address in UK, a fake picture of an office space in Indonesia, and its development director Yuris Praseta (Indonesian hypnotist) previously promoted Ponzi scheme scams (archive) such as OneCoin/OneLife, which threatened all critics with litigation.

-And as we know from Bitfinex/Tether experience, threatening critics with litigations is never a good move, so almost all OneCoin execs have already been arrested and recently OneCoin office was raided by Bulgarian police.
+And as we know from Bitfinex/Tether experience, threatening critics with litigation is never a good move, so almost all OneCoin execs have already been arrested and recently OneCoin’s office was raided by Bulgarian police.

-Every month there were new investigations about Bitconnect with evidences in favor of a Ponzi scheme and famous figures in crypto world called it a scam.
+Every month there were new investigations about Bitconnect with evidences in favor of a Ponzi scheme, and famous figures in crypto space called it out as a scam.